OBrianbl/NW_MSDS_422_Practical_Machine_Learning/MSDS_422_Boston_Housing_Study/README.md

  examined in your study, which would you recommend to management, and why?

 ### Results and Recommendations

-The final analysis and recommendations can be found here: [Final_Analysis_Management_Recommendation.pdf](Final_Analysis_Management_Recommendation.pdf)
+The results from the 10-fold cross-validation in standardized units informs us that both the Linear and Ridge regression models performed the best with 0.50 and 0.50, respectively, under the root mean-squared error metric.
+Elastic Net regression model coming in next with a reporting 0.52 root mean-squared error metric and Lasso regression model taking last place with a root mean-squared error of 0.54.
+Therefore, I recommend from the regression models presented the Linear regression model using the log mean home market valuation for further valuation endeavors until other methods can be explored and compared.<br><br> The final analysis and recommendations can be found here: [Final_Analysis_Management_Recommendation.pdf](Final_Analysis_Management_Recommendation.pdf)

 #### Python Programming